josephmjoy/robotics/java_robotutils/impnotes.md

 #Feb 25A, 2018 RobotComm Stress Test Design Note - Managing dropped commands and responses
 - Keep two queues: droppedCommands - CommandRecords (CRs) are added to this just before a force-dropped command is sent over RobotComm; and droppedResponses - CRs are added to this queue just before the server sends a force-dropped response.
 These queues are periodically pruned (the same prune method can prune both).
 - Note that as commands are completed they are removed from cmdMap.
-- At the end of the (potentially long running) test, both queues are purged in a loop - this is similar logic to send/recieve Messages - except now the termination condition is that the command map goes down to 0.
+- At the end of the (potentially long running) test, both queues are purged in a loop - this is similar logic to send/receieve Messages - except now the termination condition is that the command map goes down to 0.
 At this point we *know* that all commands that were created were either dropped on send, dropped on receive or completed.
 - There is one wrinkle - that when RobotComm itself decides to purge internal resources - this will result in commands being completed twice or being cancelled "underneath", i.e., by RobotComm itself.
-With some internal knowlege of RobotComm we can know when this happens, or we can add stats like number of abandoned sentCommands and number of purged srvCompletedCommands to know how stringent to make the validation.
+With some internal knowledge of RobotComm we can know when this happens, or we can add stats like number of abandoned sentCommands and number of purged srvCompletedCommands to know how stringent to make the validation.

 # Feb 23B, 2018 RobotComm Stress Test Debugging Note - Send/Receive Messages Stress Test
 Spent a lot of time debugging an issue of a few unaccounted-for messages that show up when more than about 2K messages were sent.
 After lots of investigation and trying various